The

 Family: Son of John Gullick Sr. and his wife Elizabeth.

 He first married Rebecca Davidson in Lincoln Co., NC by 1775.
+John married a second time to Hannah Ramsey.

 Death: March 15, 1832 in Madison Co., IL